Grant-Archibald-MS/powerfuldev-testing/learning/01-introduction.md

 By the end of this workshop, you'll be equipped with the knowledge and tools to implement automated testing in your Power Platform solutions, helping you deliver high-quality applications quickly and efficiently.

+## Pre-requisites

+BEfore yuo get started depending on being an early adopter, beta tester or general availability user from [Ring Deployment Model](../context/ring-deployment-model.md) you will require different components installed to enable you to use this learning module.

+### Inner Ring (Canary Users)

+Follow the instructions on [Get Started Now](../context/get-started-now.md) ensure that you have the tools installs, verification checks and the source code cloned and compiled on your local machine.

+Once the pac test run command is updated `pac test run` wil lbe able to use instead of local compiled version of the Power Apps Test Engine.
+{: .notice--success}

+### Second Ring (Beta Testers)

+Currently the features of Test Engine are not available for second ring (beta testers).
+The features required will soon be available using the Power Platform Command Line and enabling the Experimental namespace.

+Once the pac test run command is updated we will update setup notes here {: .notice--success}

+### Outer Ring (General Availability)

+Currently the features of Test Engine are not available for outer ring.

+Check back here for announcements on when features used by this learning module are generally available as part of the Power Platform Command Line Interface.
+{: .notice--success}

+### Power Platform

 <a href="./02-getting-setup" class="btn btn--primary">Get setup</a>